-- 2. NMFS provide an update to the Council and the public on progress on the Terms and Conditions (T&C's) for RPMs, all of which are non-discretionary. - 3.
+- 2. NMFS, the Groundfish Management Team, Groundfish Advisory Panel, issue experts and the Endangered Species Work Group provide an update to the Council and the public on progress on the Terms and Conditions (T&C's) for RPMs, all of which are non-discretionary. - 3.
 The Council include seabird ESA activities on its 2019 meeting agendas to allow further reporting, discussion, action on this issue with potential Council motions related to implementation of the RPMs and T&C's.

-In May and September 2017, USFWS issued Biological Opinions to NMFS and EPA, respectively, for continued operation of the west Pacific Coast groundfish fishery.
+In May and September 2017, USFWS issued Biological Opinions to NMFS and EPA, respectively, for continued operation of the Pacific Coast groundfish fishery.
 The Biological Opinions include inter-related, non-discretionary Terms and Conditions requiring immediate compliance.
-At the Council's November 2017 meeting, USFWS staff presented the Biological Opinion West Coast Groundfish Fishery for Short-tailed Albatross.3 This presentation underscored that Council attention is urgently needed in order for NMFS to comply with Section 9 requirements for short-tailed albatross under the U.S. Endangered Species Act: to not exceed an Incidental Take of one observed bird over two years, or an estimated five birds over two years.
-Completing these required actions will also ensure the groundfish fleet minimizes bycatch of black-footed albatross, a near-threatened4 species that may be stable or declining, and faces a number of threats on its Hawaiian breeding islands and at sea.
+At the Council's November 2017 meeting, USFWS staff presented the Biological Opinion West Coast Groundfish Fishery for Short-tailed Albatross.
+This presentation underscored that Council attention is urgently needed in order for NMFS to comply with Section 9 requirements for Short-tailed Albatross under the U.S. Endangered Species Act: to not exceed an Incidental Take of one actual one bird over two years, or estimated five birds over two years.
+Completing these required actions will also ensure that the groundfish fleet minimizes bycatch of Black-footed Albatross (BFAL), a near-threatened species which may be stable or declining, and which faces a number of threats on its Hawaiian breeding islands and at sea.

-As summarized above, Council attention is needed to support the following non-discretionary Terms and Conditions:
+As summarized above, Council attention is needed to support the following nondiscretionary Terms and Conditions:

-• T&C (a) for RPM #1 requires new or amended regulations be put in place by May, 2020.
+• T&C (a) for RPM #1 requires new or amended regulations be put in place by May 2020.

-These new or amended regulations require the use of streamer lines on boats 26 feet in length or longer, or, setting longlines after civil twilight.
-These new regulations build on regulations put in place in 2015 requiring streamer lines on vessels 55 feet in length or over.
+These new or amended regulations require the use of streamer lines on boats 26 feet or more in length, or, setting longlines after civil twilight.
+These new regulations will build on regulations put in place in 2015 requiring streamer lines on vessels 55 feet or more in length.
 Recent collaborative fisheries research has shown that streamers are not needed at night, and avoiding the use of streamers at this time will increase fleet profitability.